fchavonet/web-basic_landing_page_template/README.md

 ## ♥️ <span id="thanks">Thanks</span>

-A big thank you to my friend Pierre and Yoann for taking time out of his busy schedule to test this little page.
+A big thank you to my friends Pierre and Yoann for taking time out of their busy schedule to test this template.

 ## 👷 <span id="authors">Authors</span>